babashka/process/README.md

 ```

 The return value of `process` implements `clojure.lang.IDeref`.
 When
-dereferenced, it will execute `check` with default option `:throw true`:
+dereferenced, it will execute `check`:

 ``` clojure
 user=> @(process ["ls" "foo"])